-Before joining Fistula Foundation, Ms. Mohamed had nearly a decade of experience working on fistula programming.
+Prior to joining Fistula Foundation, Habiba had worked in fistula programming for nearly a decade.
 She began her career as a veterinarian, assisting livestock farmers in western Kenya.
-Through her close contact with these rural communities, she became familiar with the socioeconomic challenges they experience and became passionate about working with marginalized women.
+Through her close contact with these rural communities, she became familiar with the socioeconomic challenges they experience and developed a passion for working with marginalized women.
 In 2006, she founded Women and Development Against Distress in Africa (WADADIA), a Kenyan nonprofit that advocates for women’s rights and reproductive health.
-While serving as lead director of WADADIA, Ms. Mohamed also supported a UNFPA-funded community program for six years, and served as a consultant program specialist for One By One, a US-based nonprofit focused on fistula treatment.
+While serving as lead director of WADADIA, Habiba also supported a community program funded by the United Nations Population Fund for six years, and served as a consultant program specialist for One By One, a US-based nonprofit focused on fistula treatment.

-Ms. Mohamed is currently working towards her Ph.D. in Counseling Psychology at Kenyatta University.
+Habiba is currently working towards her Ph.D. in Counseling Psychology at Kenyatta University.
 She holds undergraduate and master’s degrees in the same subject from Mt.
 Kenya University, and has a higher diploma in Social Work and Community Development.
 Her research on the psychological effects of obstetric fistula has been published in the International Journal of Sciences, and the verbal screening tool she developed has improved identification of fistula cases.
-Under her leadership, Fistula Foundation’s treatment network has provided care to over six thousand women and counting.